 You will be equipped with the skills to be able to research, apply elements to your own performance and set out project proposals.
 You will gain a range of transferable skills that will underpin freelance work in your chosen field.

 The course is extremely popular with excellent results.
-Students have gone on to higher education courses at university or Performing Arts Schools as well as taking up freelance opportunities.
+Students have gone on to higher education courses at university or performing arts schools as well as taking up freelance opportunities.

 During the course, there are opportunities to take part in musicals, trips to the theatre to see professional shows, workshops and visits from professionals in the industry and many extracurricular groups.

-GCSE grade 4 or above in English and any experience within the arts.
+GCSE grade 4 or above in English Language and any experience within the arts.
 A grade 9-4 in Drama, Dance or Music preferred but a GCSE in these areas is not essential.